What are the aims of the U3A?

 Learning should not stop as we get older.

-The U3A provides social and intellectual stimulation for retired people aged 50 years and over.
+The U3A provides social and intellectual stimulation for retired and semi-retired people aged 50 years and over.

-Classes are designed to be enjoyable as well as educational.
+Classes are designed to be educational and enjoyable.

 The U3A gives you the opportunity to learn something that you have always intended to learn but have not had the time to pursue.

 What does “University of the Third Age” mean?